apache/dolphinscheduler/docs/docs/en/guide/data-quality.md

 ## Introduction

 The data quality task is used to check the data accuracy during the integration and processing of data.
 Data quality tasks in this release include single-table checking, single-table custom SQL checking, multi-table accuracy, and two-table value comparisons.
 The running environment of the data quality task is Spark 2.4.0, and other versions have not been verified, and users can verify by themselves.

-The execution flow of the data quality task is as follows:
+The execution logic of the data quality task is as follows:

 - The user defines the task in the interface, and the user input value is stored in `TaskParam`.
 - When running a task, `Master` will parse `TaskParam`, encapsulate the parameters required by `DataQualityTask` and send it to `Worker`.